-During the 1930’s and 1940’s Hollywood would transition from the silent film era to “talking pictures” and would soon become the world capital for film and entertainment.
+During the 1930s and 1940s, Hollywood would transition from the silent film era to “talking pictures” and would soon become the world capital for film and entertainment.
 Hollywood actors would become household names, and what they wore would become hot topics for conversation.
-On the one hand more conservative and feminine silhoutes were back in style and actresses such as Bette Davis and Viviene Leigh became known for their beautiful fitted gowns.
-On the other hand, actresses like Marlene Dietrich began to buck gender norms, opting to wear both women and men’s clothing on and off screen.
-Lingerie, stockings, and pants became popular items for women to have in their wardrobe.
+On the one hand, more conservative and feminine silhouettes were back in style, and actresses such as Bette Davis and Viviene Leigh became known for their beautiful fitted gowns.
+On the other hand, actresses like Marlene Dietrich began to buck gender norms, opting to wear both women’s and men’s clothing on and off-screen.
+Lingerie, stockings, and pants became popular items for women to have in their wardrobes.
 The “zoot suit” became one of the most popular outfits for men to sport during this time.
 This particular style was popular amongst black and Latinx young people in Southern California as jazz became popularized in the region.

 This was also the age of the “greaser”, a well-known 1950’s style that was most notably captured in the 1978 classic Grease.
-The name “Greaser” was given to Mexican migrants to California during the 19th century as an insult, as many worked low wage jobs greasing carts.
-Young Mexican men reclaimed the titled as street gangs known as “greaser gangs” grew in Southern California.
+The name “Greaser” was given to Mexican migrants to California during the 19th century as an insult, as many worked low-wage jobs greasing carts.
+Young Mexican men reclaimed the title as street gangs known as “greaser gangs” grew in Southern California.
 The name greaser as well as the style was appropriated and popularized by Hollywood hunks such as Marlon Brando and James Dean.
-Greasers were known for their slicked back hair, fitted white t-shirts, sneakers and leather jackets.
+Greasers were known for their slicked-back hair, fitted white t-shirts, sneakers, and leather jackets.

-The 1970’s was also a time of revolution for fashion.
-Following the innovative trends of the 1960’s, the 1970’s was a decade of experimentation and exploration for street style.
+The 1970s was also a time of revolution for fashion.
+Following the innovative trends of the 1960s, the 1970s was a decade of experimentation and exploration for street style.
 Conformity to tradition was out the window.
-Mini-skirts and bell bottom pants, fitted shirts and knitwear went from fashion subculture to mainstream as fashion technology evolved, making production easier for designers.
-As more women entered the workplace, pant suits tailored for the curves of women’s bodies began to gain traction.
+Mini-skirts and bell-bottom pants, fitted shirts, and knitwear went from fashion subculture to mainstream as fashion technology evolved, making production easier for designers.
+As more women entered the workplace, pantsuits tailored for the curves of women’s bodies began to gain traction.
 Rock music was in full bloom and with it brought a new sense of style.
 “Glam rock” was a style of both music and dress that embraced androgyny that was popular in urban cities like London, Los Angeles, and New York.
-Male rock stars could be seen performing in extravagant costumes like colorful form fitting jumpsuits or skintight leather pants.
+Male rock stars could be seen performing in extravagant costumes like colorful form-fitting jumpsuits or skintight leather pants.
 Their looks were often accentuated with make-up and glitter.
 David Bowie, an English rock star was boosted to international fame for both his iconic music as well as his style, which embraced femininity.
-Fashion during the 1970’s was also political, especially for marginalized people in America.
-The Black Panther Party, a controversial revolutionary organization that started in Oakland, CA but eventually moved south to LA as well as east, began a movement after the end of the end of the Civil Rights era in the mid to late 1960’s.
+Fashion during the 1970s was also political, especially for marginalized people in America.
+The Black Panther Party, a controversial revolutionary organization that started in Oakland, CA but eventually moved south to LA as well as east, began a movement after the end of the Civil Rights era in the mid to late 1960s.
 The Panthers were well known for their style, as they often sported black turtlenecks and black sunglasses.
 They also embraced natural black beauty, choosing to wear their natural hair rather than chemically straightening it to conform to society.
-Their style pushed against Eurocentric beauty standards and inspired future movements in the black community and other marginalized community to embrace their natural features.
+Their style pushed against Eurocentric beauty standards and inspired future movements in the black community and other marginalized communities to embrace their natural features.

 1980’s and 1990’s

-Hip hop was also born in the 1980’s and 1990’s and so was a new urban fashion trend.
-Hip Hop was invented by Black and Latinx youth during the 1980’s in New York City.
+Hip hop was also born in the 1980s and 1990s and so was a new urban fashion trend.
+Hip Hop was invented by Black and Latinx youth during the 1980s in New York City.
 It also found a home on the west coast in the city of Los Angeles as well as in the mid-west and the south.
 Noticing its growing popularity, fashion brands such as Adidas began to collaborate with emerging artists.
-Hip hop artist became style icons, making leather bomber jackets, bandanas, and sneakers popular for young people to wear in urban epicenters.
-Dapper Dan, a fashion designer pioneered many trends worn by popular artists like Salt-N-Peppa and Jay-Z. Timberland boots, previously known to be a working boot in New England, were now associated with rap artist like Tupac Shakur and Biggie.
+Hip-hop artists became style icons, making leather bomber jackets, bandanas, and sneakers popular for young people to wear in urban epicenters.
+Dapper Dan, a fashion designer pioneered many trends worn by popular artists like Salt-N-Peppa and Jay-Z. Timberland boots, previously known to be a working boot in New England, were now associated with rap artists like Tupac Shakur and Biggie.
 As rappers gained international notoriety, their influence on pop culture and fashion became global.

-In the latter half of the 2000’s fashion inspired by the 1980’s made its debut.
-Bright colors and multiple accessories were commonly dawned by popstars and actresses.
-Wearing brand name clothing such as Adidas and Nike were common in urban epicenters like Los Angeles, as they were often a sign of wealth and access for young urbanites.
+In the latter half of the 2000s fashion inspired by the 1980s made its debut.
+Bright colors and multiple accessories were commonly dawned by pop stars and actresses.
+Wearing brand-name clothing such as Adidas and Nike was common in urban epicenters like Los Angeles, as they were often a sign of wealth and access for young urbanites.
 Kitson was a store in Los Angeles that was well known for being frequented by celebrities and socialites during this decade.
 Other popular brands of the era include Juicy Couture.
-Both brands saw a steep rise at the beginning of the decade but had quickly faded in popularity by the 2010’s.
+Both brands saw a steep rise at the beginning of the decade but had quickly faded in popularity by the 2010s.

-The 2010’s recycled many of the trends made popular by the 50’s, 60’s 70’s, 80’s, and 90’s as “vintage” fashion became a new trend.
-Trend setters also wavered between bright colors and African and Asian inspired patterns and more muted pieces.
-Grudge, a popular subculture in the 1990’s, reemerged in the 2010’s. both men and women would wear ripped clothing, flannel, and combat boots, all in dark colors.
+The 2010s recycled many of the trends made popular by the ’50s, ’60s, ’70s, ’80s, and ’’90’s as “vintage” fashion became a new trend.
+Trendsetters also wavered between bright colors and African and Asian inspired patterns and more muted pieces.
+Grudge, a popular subculture in the 1990s, reemerged in the 2010s. both men and women would wear ripped clothing, flannel, and combat boots, all in dark colors.
 Rompers, jumpsuits, body-con dresses, and stilettoes were re-popularized by LA reality stars like the Kardashians.
-While skinny jeans were popularity in the early 2010’s, wider leg pants and “mom jeans” replaced them as of the late 2010’s.
-It appears as of 2019 the 70’s was the main inspiration for clothing as popular brands like adidas have started to produce vintage inspired sportwear and shoes.
+While skinny jeans were popular in the early 2010s, wider leg pants and “mom jeans” replaced them as of the late 2010s.
+It appears as of 2019 the ’70s was the main inspiration for clothing as popular brands like Adidas have started to produce vintage-inspired sportswear and shoes.